-- ➤ Tap into the expertise of corporate defense attorneys among Missouri Chamber membership through the Missouri Chamber Legal Foundation to help monitor legal decisions and other factors impacting Missouri's workers' compensation and unemployment insurance systems. - ▶ Provide legal white papers through the Missouri Chamber Legal Foundation to help Missouri employers stay in compliance with changes in the law. - enhanced our outreach via statewide webinars on timely topics such as employment law, succession planning, medical marijuana, unemployment claims and COVID-19 litigation.
+- ➤ Tap into the expertise of corporate defense attorneys among Missouri Chamber membership through the Missouri Chamber Legal Foundation to help monitor legal decisions and other factors impacting Missouri's workers' compensation and unemployment insurance systems. - Provide legal white papers through the Missouri Chamber Legal Foundation to help Missouri employers stay in compliance with changes in the law. - PROGRESS!
+The Missouri Chamber has greatly enhanced our outreach via statewide webinars on timely topics such as employment law, succession planning, medical marijuana, unemployment claims and COVID-19 litigation.